systemd/mkosi/README.md

   is loaded in the same manner adding/overriding the values specified in `mkosi.default`.

-* `mkosi.extra` may be a directory.
+* `mkosi.extra/` may be a directory.
 If this exists all files contained in it are copied over the directory tree of the image after the *OS* was installed.
 This may be used to add in additional files to an image, on top of what the